qo06/VN-arabic-translation/README.md

 the list of games:
 1. togainu no chi
 2. togainu no chi TBA
-3. lamento beyound the void
+3. lamento beyond the void
 4. sweet pool (pc and psvita)
 5. dmmd
 6. dmmd re:code